 People are sometimes confused about precedence of motions in Robert’s Rules of Order.
 In essence it is rather simple.
 The principle is that each motion has a number or rank.
 When motions are pending, motions with a higher rank may be made, but motions with a lower rank are out of order (not allowed).
 The main motion has the lowest rank.
-It can be made only if there is no other motion pending (being discussed).
+It can be made only if there is no other motion pending (being discussed or processed).

 There are 13 motions with ranks.
 “Point of Order” and “Request for Information” do not have ranks, but are dealt with immediately.
 Contrariwise, the “bring back” motions (Reconsider, Rescind, Amend Something Previously Adopted) have no rank and can only be made, in general, if there is no other business on the table, no motions under consideration.
 There are other motions as well, but the ranking motions are the key ones to learn about.